Thelma is a former field editor for "Taste of Home" magazine and has a huge collection of recipes submitted to her from cooks across the US.

 A Unique Apple Dumplings Recipe

-This apple dumpling recipe was shared with me by one of my readers from Blairsville, Georgia.
-She says it is a family favorite and so very easy to make because the dough is actually canned, refrigerated crescent rolls.
-No need to make a dough, roll it out, and cut it.
+This recipe for apple dumplings was shared with me by one of my readers from Blairsville, Georgia.
+According to her, it's a family favorite.
+It's easy to make because it uses canned, refrigerated crescent rolls, rather than fresh ones.
+No need to make the dough, roll it out, and cut it!
 All you have to do in this simple method is open the can and separate the pre-made dough into triangles.

 I couldn't imagine using Mountain Dew in making this dessert.
 But knowing the donor of this recipe is one of the best cooks in the Georgia mountains, I knew it would be a winner.
 Try it when you need a quick dessert, and I think you will agree!

 - 2 large Granny Smith apples, peeled and cored

 - 2 10 oz. cans refrigerated crescent roll dough

 - 1 cup butter

 - 1 12 ounce bottle Mountain Dew soda

 - Preheat the oven to 350 degrees.